Dragoon: Austria

+Spain

 During the 18th century, Spain raised several regiments of dragoons to protect the northern provinces and borders of New Spain, the present-day states of California, Nevada, Colorado, Texas, Kansas, Arizona, Montana, North Dakota, and South Dakota.
 In mainland Spain, dragoons were reclassified as light cavalry from 1803 but remained among the elite units of the Spanish Colonial Army.
 A number of dragoon officers played a leading role in initiating the Mexican War of Independence in 1810, including Ignacio Allende, Juan Aldama and Agustin de Iturbide, who briefly served as Emperor of México from 1822 to 1823.

+United States

-Prior to the War of 1812 the U.S. organized the Regiment of Light Dragoons.
-For the war a second regiment was activated; that regiment was consolidated with the original regiment in 1814.
+Prior to the War of 1812, the U.S. organized the Regiment of Light Dragoons.
+For the war, a second regiment was activated; that regiment was consolidated with the original regiment in 1814.
 The original regiment was consolidated with the Corps of Artillery in June 1815.
-The United States Dragoons was organized by an Act of Congress approved on 2 March 1833 after the disbandment of the Battalion of Mounted Rangers.
+The United States Dragoons were organized by an Act of Congress approved on 2 March 1833 after the disbandment of the Battalion of Mounted Rangers.
 The unit became the "First Regiment of Dragoons" when the Second Dragoons was raised in 1836.
 In 1861, they were re-designated as the 1st and 2nd Cavalry but did not change their role or equipment, although the traditional orange uniform braiding of the dragoons was replaced by the standard yellow of the Cavalry branch.
 This marked the official end of dragoons in the U.S. Army in name, although certain modern units trace their origins back to the historic dragoon regiments.
 In practice, all US cavalry assumed a dragoon-like role, frequently using carbines and pistols, in addition to their swords.

+Russian Empire

-Between 1881 and 1907 all Russian cavalry (other than Cossacks and Imperial Guard regiments) were designated as dragoons, reflecting an emphasis on the double ability of dismounted action as well as the new cavalry tactics in their training and a growing acceptance of the impracticality of employing historical cavalry tactics against modern firepower.
+Between 1881 and 1907, all Russian cavalry (other than Cossacks and Imperial Guard regiments) were designated as dragoons, reflecting an emphasis on the double ability of dismounted action as well as the new cavalry tactics in their training and a growing acceptance of the impracticality of employing historical cavalry tactics against modern firepower.
 Upon the reinstatement of Uhlan and Hussar Regiments in 1907 their training pattern, as well as that of the Cuirassiers of the Guard, remained unchanged until the collapse of the Russian Imperial Army.

+Japan

 In Japan, during the late 19th and early 20th century, dragoons were deployed in the same way as in other armies, but were dressed as hussars.